Find your Colour & Design Psychology Consultant

 Karen Haller

-Over the past few years, Applied Colour & Design Psychology has become a sought-after specialism in the creative and design world.
+Over the past few years, Applied Colour & Design Psychology has become an established specialism in the creative and design world.

-As more industries recognise the need for human-centred and nature-led design, the role of colour is evolving beyond aesthetics to become a crucial tool in shaping experiences, emotions, and behaviours.
+As more industries recognise the need for human-centred, nature-led design, the role of colour is evolving beyond aesthetics.
+It’s become a crucial tool in shaping experiences, emotions, and guiding behaviour.

-And that missing piece is Applied Colour & Design Psychology – the key to deepening the connection between people, true nature, their environments, and the products they interact with.
+That missing piece is Applied Colour & Design Psychology.
+It’s the key to deepening the connection between people, true nature, the environments they inhabit, and the products and materials they use within them.

-If you’re looking for a designer or creative who has been properly trained by me in the fundamentals of Applied Colour & Design Psychology, this is where you’ll find them.
+If you’re looking for a designer or creative who’s trained with me in the fundamentals of Applied Colour & Design Psychology, this is where you’ll find them.

 Why being trained in Applied Colour & Design Psychology matters